Del Prado neighborhood history — Pleasanton

-Vintage photo or rendering of a Ditz-Crane model home from 1968 in Del Prado, Pleasanton.
+Vintage newspaper ad for Ditz-Crane homes from 1968 in Del Prado, Pleasanton.
 The image shows a mid-century suburban house with a wide front lawn, attached garage, and classic California design—marking the quiet launch of the neighborhood’s first homes.

 The start of something special: In December 1968, Ditz-Crane Homes quietly opened its first five Del Prado model homes.
 With prices starting under $31,000, they offered Bay Area families a stylish and attainable path to suburban life in Pleasanton.